i3uex/CompareML/README.md

 [comment]: <Although *CompareML* has been implemented following a classical  MVC (model-view-controller) software architecture, the architecture has been designed following the concepts of a hybrid microservice-based architecture.
 The microservices architecture improves fault toleration through the isolation of certain modules which are designed with different technologies and/or libraries, facilitates continuous integration (CI) and continuous delivery (CD) that allows us to produce software in short cycles during the evolution of the different functionalities of each module and facilitates understanding the functionality.>

 *CompareML* has been implemented following a classical Client Server software architecture with a MWC (model view controller) approach.
 The server hosts the resources that manage the creation of models and deliver the results to the client.
 The client interacts with end-users through its user interface and initiate request to the server.
-This architecture is graphically illustrated in the following figure.
+This architecture is graphically illustrated in the following figure:

 [comment]: <It has not been considered, at least at this version, a pure microservice-based architecture approach following strict requirements in order to not overload with communication messages the whole infrastructure to optimize resources.
 As a result, it is recommended a hybrid microservice-based inspire architecture, which is graphically illustrated in the following figure. >

 ![CompareML Architecture](https://raw.githubusercontent.com/i3uex/CompareML/master/public/img/softwareArchitecture.png)

 In the following subsections the *CompareML* modules are described.

-### 2.1 Front-End User Interface
+### 2.1 Client

-The user interface deals with the presentation layer and it is in charge of interacting with users.
-In this module, users upload the dataset and set the configuration of the experiments that are sent to the Back-end.
+It deals with the presentation layer and it is in charge of interacting with users.
+In this module, users upload the dataset and set the configuration of the experiments that are sent to the server-side.
 When the experiments are carried out, the results are sent back to this module to be shown to users in a friendly manner.

 The user interface has been designed to maximize usability being simple, consistent and offering cross-browser compatibility.
 This module has been developed using widespread technologies such as HTML5, CSS3, and JavaScript.